 To end the day, you have the option of relaxing with a glass of wine and a slice of pizza in Trastevere (for this I recommend you try the delicious pizza of Ai Marmi, in Viale di Trastevere, 53-59).
 Or...you can climb the Janiculum to enjoy the sunset over Rome, for which you'll have to walk about 15 minutes from Piazza di Santa Maria in Trastevere.
 Take some snacks and drinks with you and settle on a bench to enjoy the view and the cool evening air.
 You can always return to Trastevere afterwards and enjoy the rest of the evening.## Day 4: Testaccio and a hidden place in Rome

 Pyramid of Gaius Cestius

-The Testaccio Market, unlike the one in Campo de' Fiori, is much more local and authentic, so you will find far fewer tourists who do not include this visit among their priorities in a trip to Rome.
+The Testaccio Market, unlike the one in Campo de' Fiori, is much more local and authentic, so you'll encounter far fewer tourists who don't include this visit among their priorities on a Rome getaway.

-The Garden of Oranges and the Lock of the Knights of Malta
+The Orange Garden and the Lock of the Knights of Malta

 I recommend going up here an hour before sunset, even if it means reducing the time you spend on the previous visits: it is, without a doubt, the best way to end your trip to Rome and one of the most striking and beautiful views of the city.